 Advisor: Carlos Paz-Soldan

 Research Focus: Matt is primarily interested in Magnetohydrodynamic modeling.
 He has worked on both astrophysical and fusion plasmas and with several different fusion experiments.
 Previously, he developed models for global MHD instabilities found in simulations relevant to ionized accretion disks and other flow-dominated plasmas.
-His current research involves optimizing scenarios for error field correction and modeling 3D field effects on Neoclassical Toroidal Viscosity in devices including ITER, SPARC, ARC, and NSTX-U.
+His current research involves optimizing scenarios for error field correction, evaluating simulation metrics for 3D resonant drive, and working with private companies to assess their error field risk.

 Matt is happy to discuss the Ph.D. program in all aspects with any interested parties and welcomes emails regarding this!